nethmidinanjana/sparklings/README.md

 # ✨ Sparkling Animation with React & Styled-Components

 This repository contains a sparkling animation effect built using **React** and **styled-components**.
-The animation dynamically generates sparkles that appear and disappear with a smooth scaling and spinning effect, teched by the tutorial from [Josh W. Comeau](https://www.joshwcomeau.com/).
+The animation dynamically generates sparkles that appear and disappear with a smooth scaling and spinning effect, tought by the tutorial from [Josh W. Comeau](https://www.joshwcomeau.com/).

 ## 🚀 Features